LuskaBol/luskabol.github.io/_posts/2021-11-08-security-issues-on-FusionPBX.md

 ```
 Do you can found the patch of this vulnerability [here][patch-1].

-The last vulnerability is basically the same as the last one, the fax_page_size parameter is used without any type of filter or treatment in the exec function, enabling a malicious attacker to inject commands into the server.
+The last vulnerability is basically the same as the last one, the fax_page_size parameter is used without any filter or treatment in the exec function, making it possible for a malicious attacker to inject commands into the server.
 ```php
 $fax_page_size = $_POST['fax_page_size'];
 ...